-EverlyWell's home collection test for women provides a quick assessment for those who are looking for more information about hormone levels now that they are in menopause.
-Menopause not only marks a distinct change for women from fertile states to infertile states, it also is accompanied by many changes in a woman's body as estrogen and progesterone levels drastically drop, including metabolism changes, bone loss, disruption in the body's ability to regulate temperature, decrease in sex drive, sleep disturbance, and difficulty with memory.
+The Everlywell home collection test for women provides a quick assessment for those who are looking for more information about hormone levels now that they are in menopause.
+Menopause is the point at which a woman has not had a period in 12 consecutive months and is unable to get pregnant.
+Menopause is also accompanied by many changes in a woman's body as estrogen and progesterone levels drastically drop, including metabolism changes, bone loss, disruption in the body's ability to regulate temperature, decrease in sex drive, sleep disturbance, and difficulty with memory.

-Our Women's Postmenopause test is collected in your own home and results are provided by an experienced, CLIA-certified laboratory.
-All EverlyWell tests are ordered and reviewed by independent physicians.
-This is a cost effective starting point for those wanting to see if their symptoms could be related to lower levels of hormones.
+Our women's Postmenopause test is collected in your own home and results are provided by an experienced, CLIA-certified laboratory so you can check in on your body’s hormone levels to see if there is a potential hormone imbalance that could be contributing to your symptoms.
+All Everlywell tests are ordered and reviewed by independent physicians.
+This is a cost effective starting point for those wanting to see if their menopause symptoms could be related to lower levels of hormones.

 Checking hormone levels after menopause is beneficial for women who are taking or considering taking hormone replacement therapy.
-A women can see if she is being adequately replaced or over replaced.
-Additionally, women can see if they have abnormal levels of these hormones while not on any type of therapy which may alert them and their health care provider to other health conditions.
-As with all our tests, we encourage you to share your results with your health care provider as he/she can best offer guidance in your health and hormone questions.
+A woman can see the effect of her hormone therapy treatment on her hormone levels.
+Additionally, women can see if they have low levels of a sex hormone, like estradiol or progesterone, while not on any type of therapy which may alert them and their health care provider to other health conditions.
+As with all our tests, we encourage you to share your results with your health care provider as he/she is best fit to answer your hormone questions and offer potential next steps.